 Increasing productivity around the world meant that many left the worst poverty behind.
-More than a third of the world population now live on more than 10 dollars per day.
-Just a decade decade ago it was only a quarter.
-In absolute numbers this meant the number of people who live on more than 10 dollars per day increased by 900 million in just the last 10 years.2
+More than a third of the world’s population now lives on more than 10 dollars per day.
+Just a decade ago it was only a quarter.
+In absolute numbers, this meant the number of people who live on more than 10 dollars per day increased by 900 million in just the last 10 years.2

 The same international organizations that set the poverty line made it a global goal to end extreme poverty.
 Goal number one of the Sustainable Development Goals (SDGs), agreed on by all nations in the world, is the “eradication of extreme poverty for all people everywhere”.
 The deadline for achieving this goal is 2030.
 Can we expect to achieve this?

 Half a billion projected to live in extreme poverty in 2030

 Research teams from the World Bank, ODI, the IHME, and Brookings jointly with the World Data Lab made independent projections for what we can expect for global poverty during the SDG era.

 While the projections differ in methodology and underlying assumptions, it’s striking how much they align in their projection for what to expect in the coming decade if the world stays on current trajectories.
 All expect some positive development – the number of people in extreme poverty is expected to continue to decline – but all also agree on the bad headline: the world is not on track to end extreme poverty by 2030.